How to List Your Education on Resume in 2023

 • Make sure all your education is listed the same way

-FAQ: Education on Your Resume
+FAQ: Education on your resume

 Extracurricular activities are an important part of a resume.
 If you did any extracurricular activities, you can include them in your work experience section, your education section or in their own “extracurricular activities” section.
 The difference often lies in whether they were closer to a job or closer to a short after-school experience.
 If you volunteered for an organization, it probably belongs in the work experience section; if you were in the student council, it probably belongs in an extracurricular activities section.